xoap-io/xoap-powershell-dsc-configurations/README.md

 Install-Module SecurityPolicyDSC
 ```

-It could be that you need to install PowerShellGet and the NuGet provider and that you have to trust the PSGallery to be able to install the DSC modules.
+It could be that you need to install PowerShellGet and the NuGet provider,
+and that you have to trust the PSGallery to be able to install the DSC modules.

 > Please be aware that this is the most basic example.
 We advise to always define the module versions in production environments before compiling them and to implement a versioning system to track changes to those DSC configurations.
-Not defining versions could lead to compiling errors because of functional changes between vmodule versions.
+> Not defining versions could lead to compiling errors because of functional changes between module versions.

 Defining the versions of the modules could look like this: